mguiagous/oci-blog-fast-tracking-apcertif/README.md

 ```
 display_name_prefix = "AP-LAB01-1"
 ```
 **Note:** The `oci_regions` map variable (see `variables.tf` below) is used to compute the 3 letters representing each OCI region (`IAD` for Ashburn, `PHX` for Phoenix, etc.).
 The region abbreviation is computed from that map variable.
-However you need to populate the map by adding your OCI regions identifiers and mapped abbreviations.
+However, you need to populate the map by adding your OCI region identifiers and mapped abbreviations.

 ### 4. Virtual Cloud Network (VCN)
-There are two options to create the lab Virtual Cloud Network (VCN) to be used as the main resources under which all other resources will be created (VM, Subnets, NSG, etc.):
+There are two options for creating the lab Virtual Cloud Network (VCN) to be used as the main resources under which all other resources will be created (VM, Subnets, NSG, etc.):
 - From the console use VCN Wizard to create the VCN stack
-- Using Terraform to create the VCN Stack from the scratch.
+- Using Terraform to create the VCN Stack from scratch.

 #### 4.1.
 Create VCN with OCI VCN Wizard